emqx/emqx-exhook/README.md

 ***Requirements:***

-- It requires the emqx hosted machine has Python2/Python3 Runtimes
+- It requires the emqx hosted machine has Python3 Runtimes (not support python2)
-- An executable commands in your shell, i,g: `python2` or `python3`
+- An executable commands in your shell, i,g: `python` or `python3`

 ***Examples:***